rob111/jobcoin-exchange/README.md

 ### `npm test`

-Created couple tests for Login page and BalanCoinCard and App components
+Created some tests for Login page and BalanCoinCard and App components